Evaluating Disentanglement of Structured Representations: Permutation invariant representation probing

 \emph{Representation probing} aims at quantifying the information present in each latent dimension, to obtain the relative importance $R_{\tauh,\tau}$ of latent $z_{\tauh}$ in predicting factor $v_\tau$.
 Traditional probing methods either use regression feature importance or mutual information to obtain $R$ (see the supplementary).
 However, these techniques do not account for the permutation invariance of object-centric representations, in which slot reordering leaves the generated image unchanged.
 To address this, we propose a novel formulation as a permutation invariant feature importance problem.
 As a core technical contribution of this paper, we present an efficient EM-like algorithm to solve this task in a tractable way.
 Traditional representation probing fits a regressor $f$ to predict the factors $v$ from latents $z$, solving

 Then, the matrix $R$ is extracted from the feature importances of $f$.
-In contrast, our formulation of permutation invariant representation probing jointly optimizes on permutations $(\pi_1,\ldots,\pi_n)$ of each latent code, allowing to account for slot permutation invariance of the representation, thus solving
+In contrast, our formulation of permutation invariant representation probing jointly optimizes on permutations $(\pi_1,\ldots,\pi_n)$ over groups of latent dimensions (for instance slots), allowing to account for slot permutation invariance of the representation, thus solving

 To address the combinatorial explosion created by the joint optimization, we chose an EM-like approach and iteratively optimize $f$ and the permutations $(\pi_1,\ldots,\pi_n)$, while keeping the other fixed (Algorithm~\ref{alg:reg}).
 This method yields satisfying approximate solutions provided a good initialization (See Figure~\ref{fig_perm_0} and the supplementary).